korshunov-olexiy/currency_converter/readme.md

 ## Installation
 To install the Currency Converter Chrome Extension, follow these steps:

-Download the extension from the Chrome Web Store or GitHub.
+Download the extension from GitHub.
 Click on the three dots in the upper-right corner of your Chrome browser.
 Select "More tools" from the drop-down menu.
 Click on "Extensions".